 - Where could you use a blank slide?
 It might help students focus on the deeply relevant story you will tell.

 - How could you mix in some active learning?
-Could you use a question prompt slide and have students discuss their opinion with their neighbor?
+Could you use a question prompt slide and have students discuss their opinion with their neighbors?

 Presentation Tip # 5: